 Cranfield is in Bedfordshire, a great county to live in, visit and enjoy with all the family.

-It’s crammed with wonderful countryside such as the Chiltern Hills, delightful towns and villages and great places to eat, drink and shop.
+It’s brimming with wonderful countryside, such as the Chiltern Hills, delightful towns and villages and great places to eat, drink and shop.
 There are impressive stately homes such as Woburn Abbey and plenty of attractions such as Whipsnade Zoo and Woburn Safari Park to keep everyone occupied.

 Bedford itself is steeped in history and, traces its roots back to Saxon times.
 Located on the banks of the beautiful River Great Ouse, Bedford is a perfect day out with parks, riverside walks, sports and leisure activities.
-Find out more about Bedford here.
+Find out more about Bedford on the town's website.

-In the neighbouring county of Buckinghamshire and just a few miles away is Milton Keynes, Britain’s ‘city in the country’.
+In the neighbouring county of Buckinghamshire, just a few miles away, is Milton Keynes, Britain’s ‘city in the country’.
 MK combines 4,500 acres of parkland, lakes, rivers and woodland with a unique design and layout of tree-lined boulevards, creating all the benefits of a modern city, without the congestion.

 MK has everything from extreme sports and wide open spaces to top shopping and fine dining.
 If you’re feeling energetic, you can ski and snowboard on real snow in the heart of the city at the Xscape centre.
-To find out more information about Milton Keynes to go to the city's tourism website.
+Further information can be found on the city's tourism website.

-Milton Keynes is also known as Britain’s most successful business city, home to some of the largest concentrations of North American, German, Japanese and Taiwanese firms in the UK.
-MK is also the home of four-time Formula One champions, Red Bull Racing.
+MK is also known as Britain’s most successful business city, home to some of the largest concentrations of North American, German, Japanese and Taiwanese firms in the UK.
+It is also the home of four-time Formula One champions, Red Bull Racing.

 Shrivenham is in Oxfordshire, home to beautiful gardens, stately homes, rolling hills and picture-book villages, including the Cotswolds, Bronze-age art and the stunning architecture and history of Oxford itself.